ERB TRANSPORT HELPS THREE-YEAR-OLD WITH CANCER FULFILL HIS DREAM

 First ride-along ever

 Nathan Snyder went on an amazing adventure yesterday thanks to the help of his parents and Erb Transport.
-The 3-year-old Brantford boy was diagnosed with cancer at 22 months.
+The three-year-old Brantford boy was diagnosed with cancer at 22 months.
 One day, Nathan had a fever and could not walk.
 When his parents took him to the hospital, they found out that he had leukemia.
 During his stays at McMaster Hospital, Nathan became fascinated with trucks and vehicles as he watched them drive past the window of his room.

 “He’s been obsessed with vehicles for as long as we can remember,” says Tonya, Nathan’s mother.
 “He knows the names of all the trucks.
 He told me his dream is to get into every kind of truck in the world!”